 Glaser has remarked that the way he illustrated the well-known folk-rock composer-singers here was, in a reverse of the usual process, influenced by the appearance of the typeface he used-his own "Babyfat" alphabet.

 For this annual summer arts festival held in upstate New York, Glaser places a Pan figure on a hill overlooking a lake with dreamy fantasies of color and harmony bubbling out of his overheated brain.
 Glaser also used this satyr in a poster for the 1985 retrospective of his own work in Pasadena.

-The poster for inaugural season of this event focuses on the opening work: the American premiere of Aribert Reimann's Lear directed by Jean-Pierre Ponnelle.
-Glaser's profile of the raging king is lit by the hellish fire in his eye-the face of his daughter Cordelia whom he thinks has betrayed him.
+The poster for the inaugural season of this event focuses on the opening work: the American premiere of Aribert Reimann's Lear directed by Jean-Pierre Ponnelle.
+Glaser's profile of the raging king is lit by the hellish fire in his eye—the face of his daughter Cordelia who he thinks has betrayed him.
 Type placed on the diagonal echoes the contours of the emotional design.

 To announce the company's 59th season, Glaser superimposes the head and torso of a sinuous Carmen on the erect back of the orchestra conductor.
 She's all flamboyant color, he's in tuxedo black, and the forms meld with electric results.